tayloraswift/swift-package-factory/README.md

 Swift files *generated* by `factory` are still backwards compatible, in fact one of the main use cases of `factory` is back-deployment.

+## Platforms

+SPF officially supports Linux and macOS.

+Please note that on macOS, SPM sets the [wrong `@rpath`](https://forums.swift.org/t/5-8-compiler-sets-rpath-to-usr-lib-swift-5-5-macosx-why/59797) by default, so you will need to manually add a symlink to `lib_InternalSwiftSyntaxParser.dylib` inside your build artifacts directory.

 ## Overview

 `factory` was designed with the following goals in mind: